reza-arjmandi/proxysql_challenge/README.md

 * The result that I've achieved:

 * Query rules without flagIN and flagOUT and with backend server:
-1. Average number of seconds to run all queries: 10.002 seconds
+1. Average number of seconds to run all queries: 144.223 seconds
-2. Minimum number of seconds to run all queries: 10.002 seconds
+2. Minimum number of seconds to run all queries: 144.223 seconds
-3. Maximum number of seconds to run all queries: 10.002 seconds
+3. Maximum number of seconds to run all queries: 144.223 seconds

 * Query rules with flagIN and flagOUT and with backend server:
-1. Average number of seconds to run all queries: 10.001 seconds
+1. Average number of seconds to run all queries: 77.044 seconds
-2. Minimum number of seconds to run all queries: 10.001 seconds
+2. Minimum number of seconds to run all queries: 77.044 seconds
-3. Maximum number of seconds to run all queries: 10.001 seconds
+3. Maximum number of seconds to run all queries: 77.044 seconds

 * Query rules without flagIN and flagOUT and without backend server:
-1. Average number of seconds to run all queries: 48.494 seconds
+1. Average number of seconds to run all queries: 47.922 seconds
-2. Minimum number of seconds to run all queries: 48.494 seconds
+2. Minimum number of seconds to run all queries: 47.922 seconds
-3. Maximum number of seconds to run all queries: 48.494 seconds
+3. Maximum number of seconds to run all queries: 47.922 seconds

 * Query rules with flagIN and flagOUT and without backend server:
+1. Average number of seconds to run all queries: 23.011 seconds
+2. Minimum number of seconds to run all queries: 23.011 seconds
+3. Minimum number of seconds to run all queries: 23.011 seconds

+* Without query rules:
-1. Average number of seconds to run all queries: 32.666 seconds
+1. Average number of seconds to run all queries: 77.145 seconds
-2. Minimum number of seconds to run all queries: 32.666 seconds
+2. Minimum number of seconds to run all queries: 77.145 seconds
-3. Maximum number of seconds to run all queries: 32.666 seconds
+3. Maximum number of seconds to run all queries: 77.145 seconds